jshan0661/WebJava/README.md

 # Architechture
 <h2>Client Layer</h2>

--**Brower**: Users interact with the web application through a web brower, sending HTTP requests and receiving HTTP responses.
+- **Brower**: Users interact with the web application through a web brower, sending HTTP requests and receiving HTTP responses.

 <h2>Web Server Layer</h2>

--**GlassFish Server**: The web server that hosts the Java web application, processed HTTP requests and forwards them to the appropriate servlets.
+- **GlassFish Server**: The web server that hosts the Java web application, processed HTTP requests and forwards them to the appropriate servlets.

 <h2>Controller Layer</h2>

--**Front Controller Layer**: Acts as a centralized controller to handle all incoming HTTP requests.
+- **Front Controller Servlet**: Acts as a centralized controller to handle all incoming HTTP requests.
 It determines the requestd action, delegates it to specific action hadlners and forwards the response to the appropriate view.

 * ### Example of Code [Click here](https://github.com/ChungmanPARK12/LinkedExampleOfWebJava/blob/ef5693ea748a5eb730c559a8df5f6659d1f59451/README_Controller.md)

+- **Action Dispatchers**: Classes that handle specific actions below:
+- **AddToCartDispatcher**
+- **CheckoutDispatcher**
+- **ContinueDispatcher**
+- **HomeDispatcher**
+- **UpdateCartDispatcher**
+- **ViewCartDispatcher**

+* ### One Example Code of Add To Cart [Click here](https://github.com/ChungmanPARK12/LinkedExampleOfWebJava/blob/8a6244cd8f85211bfff88651a39052f8d156df28/README_AddToCart.md)

 # Postman(CRUD)